 Gathering detailed insights and metrics for clujo

-Schedule interdependent tasks on a cron-like schedule with parallel task execution and shared, type-safe, context.
+Schedule functions on a cron-like schedule.
 Built in distributed locking to prevent overlapping executions in a clustered environment.

 npm install clujo